What is Drop Culture?

 Artists like Kanye West used drops as a way to promote new shoes by offering special editions to fans — often only available for 24 hours or less — before making them available again at full price.

 They tapped into F.O.M.O. (fear of missing out) by creating unique experiences for their most devoted fans.
 They also created scarcity around limited edition items that could become collector's items later down the road.
+The illusion of rarity creates a sense of urgency.

 In recent years, drops have become more mainstream and evolved from being used just for album releases into marketing strategies for many industries, including fashion, beauty and even tech products like smartphones and laptops.